Amsterdam Tourist Ferry to Fortress Island Pampus

 Pampus is part of the Defence Line of Amsterdam, a system of defense works constructed between 1880 and 1920.
 It consists of a ring of forts, dams, locks, dykes and ramparts around Amsterdam.
 By flooding the surrounding area, Amsterdam could be secured against invasion within 48 hours.
 The system of 46 island forts presented a formidable obstacle to any enemy trying to capture the city.
 The Defence Line of Amsterdam was placed on the World Heritage List in 1996.

-The boat excursion including the visit to Pampus (2,5 hours) takes about 4 hours.
+The boat excursion including a visit to the fortress island (2,5 hours) takes about 4 hours.

 Things to do at Pampus

-- Discover the Defence Line of Amsterdam: the national Defence Line exposition is located at Pampus.
+- Discover the Defence Line of Amsterdam: the national Defence Line exposition is located at the island.
 During your visit you can learn everything about this ingenious defense plan.

 - Guided tours are offered for free.